canjs/canjs/guides/getting-started-tutorial/define.md

 The setter function can take two optional arguments:

-- newVal: The type function coerced value the user intends to set on the can.Map
+- `newVal`: The type function coerced value the user intends to set on the can.Map
-- setVal: A callback that can set the value of the property asynchronously.
+- `setVal`: A callback that can set the value of the property asynchronously.

 When using a setter function, the final value of the attribute is determined by the value the setter function returns.
 If the function returns a value,